ikollipara/PyQt-Galaga/README.md

 ## Summary

 This program aims to create a Top-Down scroller in which you fly a plane around obstacles.
 You move with either the arrow keys or WASD.
 We plan to implement custom controls if possible.
+Scoring would either be through a traditional scoring system, or a longest time.
 We also want to add in enemies if possible, which also means that your ship could shoot.
 The interface will be made in PyQt to look like a native windows app.